datasaur-ai/robosaur/readme.md

 npm run start -- export-projects <pathToConfigJson> [--unzip]
 ```

 This command will export all projects matching the `config.export.statusFilter` specified.
-Similar to the `create-projects` command, `export-projects` also benefit from having a [statefile](#stateful-execution) configured.
 The optional `--unzip` option is used to extract the export results, and only save the documents from the `REVIEW` cabinet.
 This is useful if what we need is the final version of the project's document.
+This command is intended to be used in combination with the stateful `create-projects` command, as this command will only export projects that are already listed in the statefile.
 For in-depth project export config details, please refer to `config/interfaces.ts`, especially the `ExportConfig` interface.
 Some notable ones are: